alonfrishuji/weather-ingestion/README.md

 SELECT * FROM weather_data
 WHERE forecast_time BETWEEN '2024-01-01T12:00:00' AND '2024-01-01T18:00:00';
 ```
-# pitfalls:
+# Pitfalls:
-- using Batched Concurrency
+- using Batched Concurrency for efficient insertion handling

 ```python
 from asyncio import Semaphore